apache/drill-site/_docs/en/connect-a-data-source/040-storage-plugin-auth-modes.md

 Every credential provider continues to support the default SHARED_USER mode in the same way that they did for previous versions of Drill.
 At the time of writing, the two credential providers that support USER_TRANSLATION are

 1. the Plain credentials provider which stores a table of credentials alongside other storage configuration (with credentials configurable in the Drill web UI)
-2. the Hashicorp Vault credentials provider which stores credentials at paths that can be looked up dynamically in Vault.
+2. the HashiCorp Vault credentials provider which stores credentials at paths that can be addressed dynamically by having Drill substitute in the query user's username.

 ## SHARED_USER mode examples